 Ya’s Farm certainly knows how to grow delicious tomatoes.
-The winner of the “Best-Tasting Heirloom Tomato” category at our 2017 Tomato Fest, they always surprise us with the many different varieties of our favorite summer veggie (or fruit?) they bring to the market.
+In 2017, they were the winner of the “Best-Tasting Heirloom Tomato” category at our 2017 Tomato Fest.
+They always surprise us with the many different varieties of our favorite summer veggies and sometimes fruit that they bring to the market.
 You can also find green beans, squash, okra, greens, herbs, and much more each week.